Lara's Equiprobable Dice I

 dice B:

 Clearly there must be quite a few ways of doing this, given that 6 can be made up in three ways.
-(Oh and maybe we shouldn’t have bothered to put the 7 onto dice A. Perhaps we could have made up the 12 using two different positive numbers on dice B.)
+If 7 were not put on onto dice A, perhaps 12 could be made using two different positive numbers on dice B.

-Now with the two dice that we have got above, what is the probability of getting 6 and what is the probability of getting 12?
+With the two dice above, what is the probability of getting 6 and what is the probability of getting 12?

-Well, each 1 and each 5 give us a 6.
+Each 1 and each 5 give us a 6.
 There are four 1s and six 5s.
 This means that we can get 6 every time we roll one of these 1s and one of these 5s.
 This can be done in 4 x 6 = 24 ways.
 Since there are 36 possible outcomes the probability of getting a 6 is 24/36 = 2/3.
-Looks like 6 will come up more often than the 12.
+It appears that 6 will come up more often than the 12.

-So how often will the 12 come up?
+How often will the 12 come up?
 How can you get a 12 with these dice?
-Well we can only get a 12 when a 7 and a 5 are rolled.
-Now there are two 7s and six 5s.
+We can only get a 12 when a 7 and a 5 are rolled.
+There are two 7s and six 5s.
 So 12 will come up in 2 x 6 = 12 ways.
 This means that the probability of getting a 12 is 12/36 = 1/3.

 Another way of finding the probability of getting a 12 is to notice that we can only get a 6 or a 12.
 So the probability of getting a 12 = Prob (12) = 1 – the probability of getting a 6 = 1 – Prob (6) = 1 – 2/3 = 1/3.
-Fortunately the two answers we got are the same.
-That should inspire us with some confidence.
+Fortunately the two answers are the same.

 But it would be nice for Lara if we could make Prob(6) = Prob 12.
 Can this be done?
 Well, first of all what would it mean for the number of outcomes?
 Surely if Prob (6) = Prob (12), then we must get 6 and 12 equally often.
 Since there are 36 possible outcomes, then 6 and 12 must appear 18 times each.